Kim Kardashian caught up in ancient Roman statue smuggling row

-LOS ANGELES (AFP) - Reality television star Kim Kardashian found herself caught up in an unlikely international art smuggling row on Tuesday (May 4) involving an ancient Roman sculpture that was imported to California under her name.
+LOS ANGELES • Reality television star Kim Kardashian found herself caught up in an unlikely international art smuggling row on Tuesday involving an ancient Roman sculpture that was imported to California under her name.

 United States prosecutors last week called for the statue fragment - which was seized at a Los Angeles port in 2016 - to be forfeited and returned to Italy, citing an Italian archaeologist who found it saying the piece had been "looted, smuggled and illegally exported".